panobi/feature-flag-sdk/README.md

 The quickest way to get up and running is to run the provided [example programs](#running-the-example-programs), which demonstrate one method for constructing events and sending them to Panobi.

+If you’re running into an alert in Panobi that no flags can be found, [try running the CSV program](https://github.com/panobi/feature-flag-sdk#csv); this will help you push your feature flags into Panobi before the regularly scheduled push associated with your SDK.

 TODO: Integrate your in-house applications.

 TODO: Use the provided OpenAPI specification.
 You can send events to Panobi over HTTP from the language or tool of your choice.